 What are non-native invasive plants?

 People have been moving plants from place to place for thousands of years.
-The Native Americans who first lived in what is now called West Virginia planted maize, squash, and beans far from where they were first domesticated in Central and South America, and the Indigenous peoples who call West Virginia home likely cultivated and facilitated the growth and spread of many different species of wild plants from hickory trees to wild strawberries and many other plants useful for food, medicine, and materials prior to the arrival of European settlers.
-What we call ‘native’ plants are species that evolved in this area and were present at or before the time of European colonization in the 1600s.
+The Native Americans who first lived in what is now called West Virginia planted maize, squash and beans far from where they were first domesticated in Central and South America, and the Indigenous peoples who call West Virginia home likely cultivated and facilitated the growth and spread of many different species of wild plants from hickory trees to wild strawberries and many other plants useful for food, medicine, and materials before the arrival of European settlers.
+What we call ‘native’ plants are those species that evolved in this area and were present at or before the time of European colonization in the 1600s.
 The period of colonization initiated a huge transfer of species from Europe, Asia, and Africa to the Americas, and vice versa.
 Since that time, the human-facilitated spread of new species around the globe has only grown with the globalization of industries like agriculture and horticulture.

-Of the more than 2300 vascular plant species that currently occur in West Virginia, nearly a quarter are not native to the state.
+Of the more than 2,300 vascular plant species that currently occur in West Virginia, nearly a quarter are not native to the state.
 Of these introduced species, 37 have been identified as highly invasive based on their potential to disrupt ecosystem processes and cause major alterations in vegetation community composition and structure, as well as their demonstrated ability to establish readily and spread rapidly in natural systems.
-A further 62 are identified as moderately invasive, and 124 as somewhat invasive.
+A further 62 are identified as moderately invasive and 124 as somewhat invasive.

 Who is helping?